OpenDevICON/opendevicon/docs/idoltoken.md

 ```

 ####approve
 Allows `_to` to change the ownership of `_tokenId` from your account.
 The zero address indicates there is no approved address.
-Throws unless self.msg.sender is the current `_tokenId` owner.
-Only the current owner of the Idol token can approve for the transfer.
+Throws unless `self.msg.sender` is the current `_tokenId` owner.
+Only the current owner of the `Idol Token` can approve for the transfer.
 The current owner can approve their car token to any other address except the zero address.
 ```py
 @external
 def approve(self, _to: Address, _tokenId: int):